 Don’t miss these top BC places to visit before summer ends.
 There is still time for some more family fun-filled activities.

-If you need to road trip to any of these adventures, make sure you’re following the latest COVID 19 health and safety travel restrictions and keep an eye out for wildfire warnings and evacuation routes.
+If you need to road trip to any of these adventures, make sure you’re following the latest safety travel restrictions and keep an eye out for wildfire warnings and evacuation routes.

 Looking for more BC travel ideas and road trip experiences?
 Be sure to check out these articles to help start planning your trip: